semaphoreci-demos/semaphore-demo-mlops/README.md

 ## Branches

-- `main`: final version of the repo with DVC and Semaphore CI/CD initialized.
+- `main`: the final state of the demo with CI/CD, DVC and ML pipelines.
-- `initial`: this branch only contains the code.
-Good starting point to learn how to setup MLOps.
+- `initial`: the bare minimum to get started.
+No pipelines, no dvc installed.

 ## Prerequisites